Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

+Li, Z., Hammad, N., Zhang, Q., Wang, C., & Harpstead, E. (2025).
+Vertical Farm: A Unified Testbed to Address Challenges in Human-Agent Teaming Research.
+In _Proceedings of the 13th International Conference on Human-Agent Interaction_ (pp. 421-423). [(pdf)][li-hai-2025]

 Weitekamp, D. (2025).
 CORGI: Efficient Pattern Matching With Quadratic Guarantees.
 In _Proceedings of the Twelfth Annual Conference on Advances in Cognitive Systems_. [(pdf)][weitekamp-acs-25]

 Smith, G. & MacLellan, C. J. (2025).
 L.E.A.R.N: A Hybrid Architecture for Language-Guided Induction of Hierarchical Task Networks.
 In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems_. [(pdf)][smith-acs-25]